singledigit/aurora-snapper/readme.md

 2. AWS CLI installed and configured.
 Instructions can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 ## Setup
+1. If pulling from github, clone this repo and `cd` to cloned directory
-1. Create a unique bucket to upload the code to.
+2. Create a unique bucket to upload the code to.
 ```
 aws s3api create-bucket --bucket <your unique bucket name>
 ```